-Hyrule Warriors is an upcoming game being developed by Koei Tecmo studios Omega Force and Team Ninja in partnership with Nintendo.
+Hyrule Warriors is a collaboration title developed by Koei Tecmo studios Omega Force and Team Ninja in partnership with Nintendo.
 It mixes the setting and characters of The Legend of Zelda franchise with a gameplay format based on that of the Musou franchise (Dynasty Warriors, Samurai Warriors, Warriors Orochi).
 In Japan, the game is called Zelda Musou.

-The game is currently scheduled for release in Japan on August 14, 2014, where it will be published by Koei Tecmo.
-The North American release is dated for September 26, 2014, and the game will release in Europe on September 19, 2014.
-In these territories, the game will be published by Nintendo.
+The game was released in Japan on August 14, 2014, where was published by Koei Tecmo.
+The game was released in Europe on September 19, 2014, and in North America on September 26, 2014.
+In these territories, the game was published by Nintendo.

 The story of Hyrule Warriors is not a part of the official Zelda timeline and is considered its own separate universe.
 The game is considered a celebration title by the development staff, as it includes numerous elements from across the timeline, many of which would not otherwise fit canonically or chronologically.

 Hyrule Warriors offers two basic control styles.
 One is the the standard Warriors button layout, and the second is one that is inspired by the Zelda series.
 The player chooses between layouts at the game's start, and can freely switch back and forth in the options menu afterward.

 Similar to other Musou/Warriors titles, Hyrule Warriors pits the player against scores of enemies in open battlefields.
 The player character can engage scores of enemies and dispatch them with combinations of strikes, including the signature Musou Attack.
 The game also implements the Zelda franchise's Z-targeting, allowing the player to lock on to specific enemies or parts of larger enemies.

 Characters in Hyrule Warriors cannot jump.
 Instead, the player can perform a quick evasive dash.
 The direction of the dash is dependent on the analogue stick.